Xomega-Net/Xomega.Docs/docs/generators/data/edm.md

 # Entity Data Model

-Generates Entity Data Model `.edmx` file from the Xomega object model with proper associations between entities, which allows to graphically view the domain model in Visual Studio on a single or multiple diagrams.
+Generates Entity Data Model `.edmx` file from the Xomega object model with proper associations between entities, which allows the graphical view of the domain model in Visual Studio on a single or multiple diagrams.

 :::note
-The generated Entity Data Model is **no longer used by the application** either in runtime or for generation of C# classes from the EDM, and is therefore available only for creation of graphical diagrams of the domain model.
+The generated Entity Data Model is **no longer used by the application** either in runtime or for generation of C# classes from the EDM and is therefore available only for the creation of graphical diagrams of the domain model.
 :::

-The application now uses the [EF Domain Objects](entities) generator to create entity classes and their EF configurations, as well as the DB context, which are further used by the generated service implementations.
+The application now uses the [EF Domain Objects](entities) generator to create entity classes and their EF configurations, as well as the DB context, which is further used by the generated service implementations.

 ## Generator inputs

 The generator uses objects and their fields defined in the model to create EDM entities for both the conceptual model and the storage model.

-It also leverages the structure of sub-objects, as well as the way key fields or fieldsets are set up, in order to infer the associations between the entities, so that they wouldn't need to be defined explicitly.
+It also leverages the structure of sub-objects, as well as the way key fields or fieldsets are set up, to infer the associations between the entities so that they wouldn't need to be defined explicitly.

 ### Objects and associations

 For primary objects (i.e. not sub-objects) with a single key field, the generated entities will have a set of properties based largely on the list of the object's fields.

 Xomega model requires key fields to have dedicated types declared in the model.
-If such a key type (or any of its derived types) is used for a non-key field, or for a field with a `key="reference"` attribute, then that field will be assumed to reference the object, for which this is a key type.
-In this case, the entity will also contain the referenced entity using field's name and a postfix "Object".
+If such a key type (or any of its derived types) is used for a non-key field, or a field with a `key="reference"` attribute, then that field will be assumed to reference the object, for which this is a key type.
+In this case, the entity will also contain the referenced entity using the field's name and a postfix "Object".

 The following example illustrates how the key field `customer id` of the `customer` object uses a dedicated type, also named `customer`, while the `customer id` field of the `sales order` object below it also uses this type, thereby referencing the `customer` object.